dtbinh/cs393r_autonomous_robot_code/README.md

-This respository is a fork of the UT Austin Villa robot soccer team's repo that has been modified to use a Kinematics-based Adaptively-parameterized Closed-loop Kicking (KACK) behavior in place of the old joint-keyframe-based kick.
+This respository is a fork of the UT Austin Villa robot soccer team's repo that has been modified to use a Kinematics-based Adaptively-parameterized Closed-loop Kicking (KACK) behavior in place of the old joint-keyframe-based kick, which served as the final project of the course.
 Run the kick behavior as you normally would and KACK will be executed instead.
+This project was finished by Yan Pei and Joshua James from UT Austin.

 Relevant files:
 **core/motion/KickModule.cpp:**